yiw0104/yiw0104.github.io/_pages/about.md

 # 📚 Previous Research

-Prior to my current role, I served as a Senior Research Associate on the highly-cited **Evicted in Oregon** research team at Portland State University.
-My work there focused on eviction patterns within subsidized housing programs and evaluating the implementation of the Oregon Emergency Rental Assistance Program during the COVID-19 pandemic.
+Previously, I was a senior research associate on the [Evicted in Oregon](https://www.evictedinoregon.com) research team at Portland State University, where I studied evictions in subsidized housing and the implementation of the Oregon Emergency Rental Assistance Program during the COVID-19 pandemic.

 ## Media Coverage Highlights
 My research on subsidized housing evictions—which found **over 5,400 eviction cases were filed in state subsidized housing from 2019 to 2023**—has been featured in major news outlets: